 Senior year should reflect a student’s serious commitment to academics.
 It should be a time to continue core studies and complete requirements.
 Students seeking selective admissions should be encouraged to take a fourth year of science or foreign language even if it isn’t required.
 12th grade is also a great time to take on new challenges.
 For students who attend colleges that accept AP, CLEP, or dual enrollment credits it may be a good time to complete some basic requirements at lower cost.

 For many homeschoolers senior year is the ideal time for internships or independent studies.
 As students become more mature and capable of self-direction, they may wish to explore research projects that tie together topics that have been studied during high school.
+Senior year can be a time for some career exploration.
 Students may not have this kind of freedom again for a few years so it is nice to take advantage of the opportunity.
 Creative research projects can also be an effective tool in fighting “senioritis.”